flsoller/ff-hour-tracker/apps/frontend/README.md

 yarn frontend:test
 ```

-To run frontend tests outside of the docker containers, ensure you've installed the required dependencies and run the command from the `frontend` folder:
+or run the command from the `frontend` folder:

 ```
 yarn test